Share This Article:

 What is an Advanced Veterinary Nurse?

-An Advanced Veterinary Nurse will be a registered veterinary nurse who has completed a higher-level qualification (such as a Diploma or Bachelor degree approved by the VPBWA) and gained at least two years of clinical experience.
+An Advanced Veterinary Nurse will be a registered veterinary nurse who has completed a higher-level qualification (such as a Diploma or Bachelor degree approved by the VPBWA).

 This recognition formally identifies veterinary nurses who possess advanced competence and can safely perform a wider range of clinical duties within veterinary practices.